EnigmaCurry/EnigmaCurry-vcv-pack/README.md

    In parallel, connect this same trigger button to the `RESET` input of CLOCKED.
  * Connect the `LATCH` output of Latch to the `RUN` input of CLOCKED.
-   Right click CLOCKED and select `Run input CV is level sensitive`.
-   The same `LATCH` output can be used as a "Play mode gate" elsewhere in your patch (attached to the scope for example).
+   Right click CLOCKED and select `Run input CV is level sensitive` and turn OFF `Outputs high on reset when not running.` The same `LATCH` output can be used as a "Play mode gate" elsewhere in your patch (attached to the scope for example).
  * Press the first trigger button to start the clock.
 Additional presses will not do anything if the latch is already high.
  * Press the second trigger button to stop/reset the clock.
 Additional